Characters of the Metroid series: Chozo

 In Metroid Dread, the social structure of the Chozo is explored, revealing they are split into two tribes: the peaceful Thoha, who left their warrior traditions behind to become scientists, and the Mawkin, who retained a warrior culture.
 The Thoha initially colonized SR388 and encountered the X parasites, genetically engineering the Metroids to serve as their predators.
 For this reason, the Metroids are calm in the presence of Thoha genes and hostile towards Mawkin.
 While the Thoha feared both species, the leader of the Mawkin, Raven Beak, saw potential in the Metroids, and ordered the killing of all but one Thoha (Quiet Robe) so they would not obstruct his plans.
-However, one Mawkin soldier was infected with an X while returning to ZDR and a pandemic broke out, leaving Raven Beak and Quiet Robe the only known living Chozo when Metroid Dread takes place.
-Since they are both killed during the game, as of Dread the Chozo are believed to be extinct.
+One Mawkin soldier, however, was infected with an X while returning to ZDR and a pandemic broke out, leaving Raven Beak and Quiet Robe the only known living Chozo when Metroid Dread takes place.
+Since they are both killed during the game, the Chozo are believed to be extinct as of Dread.

-In Metroid Manga, which is a prequel to the game series, two Chozo who had a hand in Samus's origins were introduced: Old Bird and Gray Voice.
-When Samus lost her family to the Space Pirates, they took her under their wings and raised her to become the galactic savior she is today, and Gray Voice was one of the Chozos who donated his DNA to Samus.
-Gray Voice later joined the Space Pirates under a cover mission to destroy the renegade Mother Brain.
+In the Metroid manga series, which is a prequel to the original game, two Chozo who had a hand in Samus's origins were introduced as Old Bird and Gray Voice.
+When Samus lost her family to the Space Pirates, they took her under their wings and raised her to become the galactic savior she is today, and Gray Voice was one of the Chozo who donated his DNA to Samus.
+Gray Voice later feigned joining the Space Pirates in an attempt to destroy the renegade Mother Brain.

 Galactic Federation

-The Galactic Federation (銀河連邦, Ginga Renpō) is the governing body of the galaxy formed by an alliance of alien species and often contracts Samus with difficult missions to complete, with the aim of eradicating the Space Pirates.
-Samus trained in the Federation's military before becoming a bounty hunter, leaving some time after a disagreement with her commanding officer, Adam Malkovich.
-The Galactic Federation's troopers also use powered armor, and their technology usually bears multiple versions of their symbol, a stylized cross-shape.
+The Galactic Federation (銀河連邦, Ginga Renpō) is the governing body of the galaxy formed by an alliance of alien species and often contracts Samus with difficult missions to complete, which typically make up the majority of the games.
+Samus trained in the Federation's military before becoming a bounty hunter, leaving some time after a disagreement with her commanding officer, Adam Malkovich in the events of Metroid: Other M. The Galactic Federation's troopers also use powered armor, and their technology usually bears multiple versions of their symbol, a stylized cross-shape.
 Troopers are also given a basic repeating assault weapon, and in Metroid Prime 3, some are equipped with the Phazon Enhancement Device.